 - Taking photos and videos

 - Beauty Face

-Posted January 9, 2013 By: Jimmy McGee
+Posted January 9, 2013 at 12:30 pm by Jimmy McGee

 Recently, XDA Elite Recognized Developer AdamOutler got a hold of a Samsung Galaxy Camera.
 First thing he did was unbox it, then he tore it apart, and finally he rooted it.
 For your normal user that is plenty, but AdamOutler wanted more than an Android Camera.